scuzzydude/asimov/asimov.md

 Between alternating current and the internal combustion engine -- which Elon Musk is trying to replace with cleaner more efficient alternatives \-- manual labor slavery is no longer economically viable.

-We can kid ourselves and say that morality of a modern society did away with slavery, but we still have human trafficking, effective indentured servitude, and nations rich and poor still send our sons and daughters off to kill or die in the service of arms.
+*We can kid ourselves and say that morality of a modern society did away with slavery, but we still have human trafficking, effective indentured servitude, and nations rich and poor still send our sons and daughters off to kill or die in the service of arms.
 Large scale slavery can not exist in areas where there are AC power lines and gas stations, because those sources of power are considerably cheaper to use than feeding and sheltering a human being and forcing them to do manual labor.
-I imagine keeping a human enslaved while giving them access to power tools is a rather difficult proposition.
+I imagine keeping a human enslaved while giving them access to power tools is a rather difficult proposition.*

+Nikola Tesla stood on the shoulders of giants before him, a tower of innovation and imagination dating back to ancient Greece.
+And an argument can be made that an electricfication of the world was inevitable.
+Edison was promoting a DC scheme, and other inventors were working on AC innovations during the same time period as Tesla.
+However, Nikola Tesla, single handedly invented an entire system of both generation, distribution and locomotion using alternating current.
+There's been improvement and refinements since, but it's basically the system the entire world uses today.

+I can think of no other single human effort that had such a profound positive effect on the circumstances of humanity.
+Before electrication and the internal combustions engine -- an invention Elon Musk is trying to replace with a more efficient and greener alternatives -- the majority of humanity spent most of their days in some sort of hard physical labor just to provide basic substance for themselves and their families.
+Without electric light, how hard must it have been to read and study to improve one's circumnstances in life.
+Without electric refrigheration, what difficulties did families face just to ensure that they had fresh nutrious food.
+Without electric pumps, how hard was it do deal with the daily requirements of clean water.

 Nikola Tesla was not a good businessman, and he died a poor man.
 Yet I believe he created more value for humanity than any other individual before or since.
 His genius is what humanity should appreciate and value.